easystats/performance/cran-comments.md

-Maintainance release- We checked all reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package and saw no new problems.
+This release fixes CRAN check errors.
+We checked all reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package and saw no new problems.